patilswapnilv/freelancer/README.md

-freelancer
+Freelancer
 ==========

-Make your business more easy.
-Invoices, Tickets and more!
+Management of its business as "Freelancer or Employer".
+Bills, Tickets, HowTo's and much more.